evilsocket/dirsearch/README.md

 ## Purpose

-DirSearch takes an input URL ( `-url` parameter ) and a wordlist ( `-wordlist` parameter ), it will then perform concurrent `HEAD` requests using the lines of the wordlist as paths and files.
+DirSearch takes an input URL ( `-url` parameter ) and a wordlist ( `-wordlist` parameter ), it will then perform concurrent `HEAD` requests using the lines of the wordlist as paths and files eventually bruteforcing folders and files on a web server.

+It supports a custom file extension ( `-ext`, default to `php` ) and other optional arguments:

     Usage of dirsearch:
       -200only